solo-io/workshops/gloo-edge/README.md

 gateway-proxy-ssl   58m
 ```

-To learn more let's print the denfinition of the `Gateway` named `gateway-proxy`.
+To learn more let's print the definition of the `Gateway` named `gateway-proxy`.

 ```
 kubectl get gateway gateway-proxy -n gloo-system -o yaml